AlexMKX/home-automation/broadlink.md

 import broadlink
 broadlink.setup('your-ssid', 'your-password',4)
 ```

-1. after this 3-4 long flashes occurs, indicating that remote is connecting your wifi.
+After setup, the 3-4 long flashes occurs, indicating that remote is connecting your wifi.
 When LED stops flashing, the remote is connected